wuyangf7/OPERA/README.md

 * --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.
 * --extract-snp specifies a snplist (e.g., [Hapmap3 SNP list](https://github.com/wuyangf7/OPERA/blob/main/demo/hapmap.snplist)) to be extracted across LD reference, xQTL data and GWAS summary data, and used for stage 1 analysis.
-* –-prior-var specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
-It can be computed by the variance of the estimated SMR effects of each molecular trait on complex trait at the significance level (i.e., FDR < 0.05) adjusting for the estimation errors.
+* –-prior-var specifies the prior variance of the non-zero mediated effects for each molecular trait on the complex trait.
+It can be computed by the variance of the estimated SMR effects of each molecular trait on complex trait at a significance level (e.g., FDR < 0.05) adjusting for the estimation errors.
 * --sample-overlap specifies the flag to let OPERA consider the between-study correlations due to overlapping samples.
 OPERA will automatically output the estimated correlations in .rho file (text format, see below example).
 ```
 1.000000e+00	0.200000e+00